Navigating Colorado's Recreational Marijuana Laws

 “You have a statute that says you cannot terminate someone for legal off-duty activity,” says Denver employment lawyer Diane King.
 “But it’s tricky, because what do you do if you have something that is legal at the state level and illegal on the federal level?”

-Last year, the Colorado Court of Appeals overturned the 2011 conviction of a woman for a minor marijuana crime because her appeal was pending when Colorado voters legalized marijuana with Amendment 64.
+In 2014, the Colorado Court of Appeals overturned the 2011 conviction of a woman for a minor marijuana crime because her appeal was pending when Colorado voters legalized marijuana with Amendment 64.
 That case could lead to others appealing minor pot convictions.

 Keep in mind, however, that Colorado legalized possession of only an ounce of marijuana or less—something that was already a low-level petty offense before the law changed—and some might think it’s not worth the time and money to remove such minor blots from their records.

 “The penalty itself under state law for these crimes may seems relatively minor,” he says, “but the effect of having this criminal conviction on your record may influence a lot of other things in your life.
 I hear so often people saying marijuana is legal in Colorado.
-Under Colorado law, certainly some practices are legal, but Colorado is bound by federal law, just like everybody else.”
+Under Colorado law, certainly, some practices are legal, but Colorado is bound by federal law, just like everybody else.”